kxdang/ffmpeg-batch-srt-extractor/README.md

 # How to use on Linux
 Open a text editor and copy the above code into a new file.
-Save the file with a .sh extension, for example, subtitle_extraction.sh.
-Run the bash script and you should see the generated .srt file.
+Save the file with a .sh extension, for example, subtitle_extraction.sh. run `chmod u+x subtitle_extraction.sh` to make it executable run `./subtitle_extraction.sh` in the folder of the mkv file You should see the generated .srt file files